Efficient Bernoulli factory MCMC for intractable posteriors: Portkey Barker's method

 {with $c_x$ and $c_y$ given by \eqref{eq:cxpx}. } To ensure $d(x,y)$ is small, $\beta \approx 1$.

 To yield events of probability $\alpha_{(\beta)}(x, y)$, we modify the two-coin algorithm via, what we call a \textit{portkey}{\footnote{We borrow the word \textit{portkey} from the Harry Potter books by J.K.
 Rowling.
 As described on \textit{Pottermore.com}, ``The name ‘portkey’ comes from the French ‘porter’ -- to carry -- and the word ‘key’, in the sense of secret or trick''.}} method.
-Our modified \textit{portkey two-coin} algorithm in Algorithm~\ref{alg:portkey} introduces a first step in the two-coin algorithm that allows immediate rejections with probability $1 - \beta$.
-For a given proposal, whenever Algorithm~\ref{alg:portkey} loops on Steps 9 and 17, an $S$ is drawn, which if zero, rejects the proposed value immediately.
+Our \textit{portkey two-coin} algorithm in Algorithm~\ref{alg:portkey} introduces a first step in the two-coin algorithm that allows immediate rejections with probability $1 - \beta$.
+For a given proposal, whenever Algorithm~\ref{alg:portkey} loops on Steps 4a and 5a, a Bern$(\beta)$ event is drawn, which if zero, rejects the proposed value immediately.
 Running Algorithm~\ref{alg:portkey} with $\beta \approx 1$ avoids the large number of loops often witnessed in Algorithm~\ref{alg:alpha1}.

 \begin{theorem} Algorithm~\ref{alg:portkey} yields output 1 with probability $\alpha_{(\beta)}(x, y)$. \end{theorem} \begin{proof} Let $r$ be the probability of no output in any given loop of the algorithm.
 Then,